-There are six formal assessment points during the year (at October half-term; end-of-term just before Christmas; February half-term; end of Easter term (usually late March); end of May; end of the year (early July), at which pupils' progress is reported to parents.
+There are six formal assessment points during the year (at October half-term; end-ofterm just before Christmas; February half-term; end of Easter term (usually late March); end of May; end of the year (early July), at which pupils' progress is reported to parents.
 The format of the report will vary slightly according to the year group and stage of their studies, the timing of internal exams, and the proximity of parents' evenings.
 A table of the year's cycle of assessment and feedback is provided to parents at the start of each year.

 They typically include grades linked to projected likely final outcomes in examined classes, target grades in such classes, Learning Engagement grades, plus more detailed comments two or three times per year.
 Report criteria are provided to parents each year in the Autumn Term to coincide with reports at Assessment Point 1.
 The Tutors and House Master/Mistress also write a comment each term and the Headmaster writes two per child each year.
-Subject teachers write longer comments two or three times per year which include a review of performance and progress, and advice for how improvement can be made or sustained.
+Subject teachers write longer comments twice a year which include a review of performance and progress, and advice for how improvement can be made or sustained.

-Please talk to your child about the content of the report, consider the targets set and advice given, and reinforce the messages sent.
-If you have any queries about them, these should be made in the first instance to your child's Tutor.
+Please talk to your child about the content the of report, consider the targets set and advice given, and reinforce the messages sent.
+If have you anv queries about them, these should be made in the first instance to vour child's Tutor.